junajiffle/aws_backup_cleanup/README.md

   exit 1
 fi
 ```
 Before proceeding with the backup proccess.
-We need to collect some metadata of the instance for which backup is bieng taken, such as Instance name, Instance IP so that we can use these values throughout the script.
+We need to collect some metadata of the instance for which backup is being taken, such as Instance name, Instance IP etc.. so that we can use these values throughout the script.

 *Command:*
 ```
 instanceip=($(aws ec2 describe-instances --region=$region --instance-ids $instance --query Reservations[].Instances[].PublicIpAddress --output=text))